-To open a brand-new window (a new set of tabs), use CTRL + N. Similarly, CTRL + Shift + N gets you an incognito window with a variety of uses.
-If you’d instead like a new tab in the current window, try CTRL + T.
+To open a brand-new window (a new set of tabs), use Ctrl + N. Similarly, Ctrl + Shift + N gets you an incognito window with a variety of uses.
+If you’d instead like a new tab in the current window, try Ctrl + T.

-If you see a link you want to open in a new tab, holding CTRL and clicking it will open the page in a new tab.
-To open it and switch to it immediately, CTRL + Shift and clicking does the trick.
+If you see a link you want to open in a new tab, holding Ctrl and clicking it will open the page in a new tab.
+To open it and switch to it immediately, Ctrl + Shift and clicking does the trick.
 Opening a link in a new window is accomplished by pressing Shift when clicking a URL.

 Apps and the Shelf

-One of the best time-saving shortcuts is CTRL + F — this lets you search for anything on the current page, which comes in handy for huge blocks of text.
-Press CTRL + G or Enter to advance to the next match of your search; adding Shift to either of those will go back one match.
+One of the best time-saving shortcuts is Ctrl + F. This lets you search for anything on the current page, which comes in handy for huge blocks of text.
+Press Ctrl + G or Enter to advance to the next match of your search; adding Shift to either of those will go back one match.

 You have several options for navigating through your page history.
-Use Backspace, ALT + Left, or the Back key to go back one page, and Shift + Backspace, ALT + Right, or the Forward arrow to go forward one page.
+Use Backspace, Alt + Left, or the Back key to go back one page, and Shift + Backspace, Alt + Right, or the Forward arrow to go forward one page.

-There are plenty of ways to organize your bookmarks bar, but you can’t use them if it isn’t showing!
-Press CTRL + Shift + B to toggle the bar.
+There are plenty of ways to organize your bookmarks bar, but you can’t use them if it isn’t showing.
+Press Ctrl + Shift + B to toggle the bar.

-ALT + E will open the three-bar menu in Chrome, allowing you to use the arrow keys to choose any options.
+Alt + E will open the three-bar menu in Chrome, allowing you to use the arrow keys to choose any options.

 Unique Chrome OS Shortcuts

-Not all the combinations are copies of other platforms!
-Chrome OS has many unique shortcuts to learn.
+Not all the combinations are copies of other platforms; Chrome OS has many unique shortcuts to learn.

 If you’re used to Windows keyboards, you might notice that a few keys are missing from your Chromebook keyboard.
-You can remedy this by using ALT (or Search) + Up for Page Up, and ALT (or Search) + Down for Page Down.
-To use Home and End to go to the top and bottom of a page, use CTRL + ALT + Up and CTRL + ALT + Down respectively.
+You can remedy this by using Alt (or Search) + Up for Page Up, and Alt (or Search) + Down for Page Down.
+To use Home and End to go to the top and bottom of a page, use Ctrl + Alt + Up and Ctrl + Alt + Down respectively.

-When you’re using your Chromebook with an external monitor, you can press CTRL + Full Screen to toggle its modes.
+When you’re using your Chromebook with an external monitor, you can press Ctrl + Full Screen to toggle its modes.

-Taking this further, try pressing Shift + ALT + L to highlight the first icon on your shelf (the search button).
+Taking this further, try pressing Shift + Alt + L to highlight the first icon on your shelf (the search button).
 From there, you can move between apps on the shelf with Tab or Right to move right and Shift + Tab or Left to move left.

-To keep using your keyboard, use CTRL + Back and CTRL + Forward to focus on different keyboard-accessible areas, including the launcher, address bar in Chrome, and the bookmarks bar.
+To keep using your keyboard, use Ctrl + Back and Ctrl + Forward to focus on different keyboard-accessible areas, including the launcher, address bar in Chrome, and the bookmarks bar.
 If you’re ever stuck without a mouse, this could help you out of a fix!

 Admittedly a niche shortcut, you can mimic a right-click on a highlighted item by pressing the awkward Shift + Search + Volume Up.